Vietnam.vn - Nền tảng quảng bá Việt Nam

 Ms Mary Ng met EU Trade Commissioner Maros Sefcovic on Saturday, following a meeting with World Trade Organization (WTO) Director-General Ngozi Okonjo-Iweala in Geneva on Friday.

 She said critical minerals and small businesses would be among the areas of focus for the EU.
-The EU is particularly keen to build partnerships to secure supplies of metals essential to the energy transition such as cobalt, lithium and nickel to reduce its reliance on China.
+The EU in particular wants to build partnerships to secure supplies of metals essential for the energy transition such as cobalt, lithium and nickel to reduce its dependence on China.

-Canada is also pushing to diversify its exports and has set a target of increasing its non-US exports to 50% by 2025.
-Ng said the country is on track to meet or exceed that target.
+Canada is also pushing to diversify its exports and has set a target of increasing exports outside the US to 50% by 2025.
+Ms. Ng said the country is on track to meet or exceed that target.

 The Canadian government has threatened retaliatory tariffs and legal action against the United States after President Donald Trump announced tariffs on Canada and Mexico last week, before delaying them for 30 days.